jrouly/research-questions/README.md

     $ python manage.py collectstatic

+### User access

+This application is set up to allow user access from LDAP or CAS authentication backends.
+It's also easy to use simple Django model authentication, but there is no way to register users other than manual administrative intervention.

+Start by copying the `config.py.template` file to `config.py`.

+    $ cp config/config.py.template config/config.py

+Set `AUTH_MODE` to either `CAS` or `LDAP`.
+Depending on what you set, fill in the remaining authentication settings.
+CAS provides the simplest login model.

+### Remaining configurations

+Now that you have your own configurations file, you can set the remaining configs.
+Each directive is documented in the `config.py.template` file itself.

+#### Secret file

+You will additionally need to define a `secret.py` file in the `researchquestions` directory.
+This must contain the following directives:

+    SECRET_KEY  = " ... "
+    DB_NAME     = " ... "
+    DB_USER     = " ... "
+    DB_PASSWORD = " ... "
+    DB_HOST     = " ... "

+You can create the file from an existing template by copying the `secret.py.template` file.

+    $ cp researchquestions/secret.py.template researchquestions/secret.py

 ### Starting the test server

 Now that your environment is configured, you can test out the Django test